-Students are expected to take the initiative to become familiar with the Department and University Policies and Procedures that apply to them, as well as Program requirements and deadlines.
+Students are expected to take the initiative to become familiar with the Department, Wharton Doctoral Program Office and University and policies and procedures that apply to them, as well as program requirements and deadlines.
 University staff expend a great deal of effort posting and updating information on line, and sending out new program details via email as it becomes available.
 Students should bookmark key websites for reference and read their Wharton email regularly, and make sure they attend any in-person orientations when offered.
 There is a list of useful links on the Incoming Wharton Doctoral Students page as well in this manual.